-No gold room has been built as part of the plant.
-The current design involves removal of the activated carbon from the leach tanks to be trucked to the existing gold room (currently used for heap leaching operations) for acid washing and elution to remove the gold from the carbon.
+A new gold room was built as part of the plant in 2018.
+The new gold room is designed to handle activated carbon from the CIL leach tanks for acid washing and elution to remove the gold from the carbon.
 The gold solution is then electrowon and smelted to produce gold doré bars.

-The flowsheet for the recently built Sokor CIL plant is shown in Figure 7.1, and pictured in Figure 7.2 when constructed in January 2018.
+The flowsheet for the recently built Sokor CIL plant is shown in Figure 3.1, and pictured in Figure 3.2 as of March 2019.

-As of January 2018, some 8 kt of ore material had been processed through the CIL plant (as part of trial operation in November and December 2017) and had achieved an average recovery of 91.5%.
+As of December 2018, some 149 kt of ore material had been processed through the CIL plant.
+The plant achieved an average recovery of 88% over the commercial operation period from May to December 2018.
 The current mine operating practice is that all oxide ore will continue to be treated via the heap leach and vat leach processes and certain fresh rock ore sources will be treated via the CIL plant.